Raimon d'Avinhon

 Raimon d'Avinhon was a Provençal troubadour from Avignon.
 He wrote one surviving sirventes, "Sirvens sui avutz et arlotz", preserved in a manuscript of 1254.
 The sirventes is a long and humorous list of occupations he claims to have had, including bos meges, quant es locs: "a good physician, when it's time".
-It has been speculated that Raimon was the physician who translated the Practica Chirurgiae of Ruggero da Salerno (Roger de Parma) into Occitan c.
-1200.
+It has been speculated that he was the Raimon d'Avinhon who translated the Practica Chirurgiae of Ruggero da Salerno (Roger de Parma) into Occitan verse c.
+1200 and that he was a physician.
 If it is correct that Raimon was a physician, then his poem appears to be in a category with the Dû de l'Herberie of Rutebeuf.